Tempo Farm

 I could no longer use the ‘des Ruhigestelle’ herdname.
 As a historic herdname, it cannot be transferred from Fern, even to me.
 After exploring legal options, we found that it would not be allowed to continue as a living legacy to Fern.
 So, the decision was made to simply move forward.
 The Saanens will continue as Tempo Passa, taken from Fern’s family motto, meaning ‘time passes.’
 All else will remain the same, as the Saanens previously had been under my management for the last 25 years.
 So, the same breeding program and quality goals will continue, just under the Tempo name.

 HELLO AND WELCOME TO OUR WEBSITE- It’s pretty plain, just simple pdf files.
 We don’t have links or buttons.
 Quite frankly, I’d rather spend my time upgrading our genetics and facilities than upgrading our technology.
 We have been breeding dairy goats for over 50 years, and our goals are fairly simple- breed the soundest, highest production dairy goats, with the most reliable consistency we can produce, all the while keeping them healthy, happy, and well cared for.
 So, while the goats are ‘modern’ dairy type, this isn’t a 'modern' website so much as just lists of our breeding herds (and some other fun stuff too!).
-All of the information is official, and verified with ADGA.
 Instead of buttons and links and pictures of babies, here you'll find lots of real records and as much information as will fit on a page.
 To view our herd lists, click on the ‘download herd list’ at top.
 Be sure to also download the Breeding and Price list, with our terms and conditions.

 Contact info-